-The Minnesota State Grant Program is a state-funded need-based program.
-The average State Grant award for a full-time student for one year is about \$2,105.
+The Minnesota State Grant Program is a state-funded need-based program and is available for students who have not yet attended eight full-time semesters of postsecondary education or the equivalent.
+To receive a State Grant for a term, the FAFSA must be submitted to the federal processing center within 30 days of the school's term start date.
+The average award for a full-time student for one year is about \$1,857.

-Minnesota residents who enroll for at least three credits as undergraduate students in programs leading to certificate, degrees or diplomas at a participating school in Minnesota.
+Eligibility: Minnesota residents who enroll for at least three credits as undergraduate students in programs leading to certificates, degrees or diplomas at a participating school in Minnesota.